open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/Acquisition_Context/02_image_view.rst

       - Image View
     * - >> Concept Code Sequence Attribute
       - (0040,A168)
-      - One of CID xxx3 values.
+      - One of CID xxx2 values.
       - See :ref:`notes <cid-xxx2>` below.

 Concept Name Code Sequence Attribute (0040,A043)
 ------------------------------------------------

-The Concept Name "`Image View <https://dicom.nema.org/medical/dicom/current/output/html/part16.html#DCM_111031>`__" already exists in DICOM and can be found througout `DICOM Part 16 <https://dicom.nema.org/medical/dicom/current/output/html/part16.html>`__
+A DICOM code is used (instead of a SNOMED-CT code), because the Concept Name "`Image View <https://dicom.nema.org/medical/dicom/current/output/html/part16.html#DCM_111031>`__" already exists in DICOM and can be found througout `DICOM Part 16 <https://dicom.nema.org/medical/dicom/current/output/html/part16.html>`__

 Concept Code Sequence Attribute (0040,A168)
 -------------------------------------------